briggleman/docker-demo/README.md

 You can check by going to [http://localhost:8080/v1](http://localhost:8080/v1).
 If you see `{"data":"hello world!"}` then everything worked!

 Let's stop that container and remove it so we can see how Docker Compose works.
-To remove the image (non-gracefully) go:
+To remove the container (non-gracefully) go:

 ```bash
 $ docker rm -f $(docker ps -a -q)